Dorothea Baird: Personal life

 Baird was the daughter of Sir John Forster Baird, a prominent English barrister-at-law.
-She married Henry Brodribb, son of Sir Henry Irving, in 1896, and, together, they had two children, Laurence Forster Irving in 1897 and Elizabeth Irving in 1904.
+She married Henry Brodribb Irving, son of Sir Henry Irving, in 1896, and, together, they had two children, Laurence Forster Irving in 1897 and Elizabeth Irving in 1904.

 After the death of Sir Henry Irving in 1905, Baird and H.B. decided to form their own theatre company.